paulbersch/di-presentation/PITCHME.md

 #HSLIDE?gist=eb698ecf38712f53cb04ab54308e08b6

 How do we test this?
-We have to have a test db set up, and we have to test the entire endpoint together
+We need a test db, and there's no way to test just viewContact() or getContactPosts().

 #HSLIDE?gist=e83bc582da3064a7a05e2d1b4495fa71